Skip to content

 Hansen (2008) tested 7 commercial baits across 72 field sites and found only 55% colony-elimination success in field conditions versus 95%+ in lab trials 3.

 Read moreThis means 45% of homeowners using best-available products correctly will still escalate to professional treatment.
-Expected total DIY cost: $55–$140 (products) + 45% probability × $1,200 (Year-2 midpoint escalation) = $595–$680 — versus $250–$500 pro one-time 3.
+Because a failed DIY attempt lets the colony compound into a costlier professional case, professional treatment is the sounder choice for a confirmed carpenter ant infestation 3.
 Illinois DPH confirms only 10–15% of workers are outside the nest at any time — meaning 85–90% of the colony is never exposed to surface sprays 3.
 Professional treatment with fipronil non-repellent achieves colony control through trophallaxis transfer: foragers contact the product, survive long enough to return to the nest, and transfer lethal doses to workers and queen 6.

 Wood Damage Repair — Not Insurance-Covered

-Wood damage repair is a separate contractor-not-pest-control expense ranging from $200–$10,000+ depending on severity 7.
+Wood damage repair is a separate contractor expense, distinct from pest control, and its scope grows with severity 7.

-Read moreTrim and cosmetic: $200–$500.
-Window frames and door jambs: $500–$1,500.
-Wall studs and sill plate replacement: $1,000–$5,000.
-Multi-joist or load-bearing structural repair: $5,000–$10,000+ 7.
+Read moreEarly stages mean trim and cosmetic patching; mid stages mean window frames and door jambs; severe stages mean wall studs, sill plate replacement, or multi-joist and load-bearing structural repair 7.
 Standard homeowners insurance policies universally deny carpenter ant damage claims — classified as preventable maintenance failure 7.
-The Carpenter Ant Guide 2026 documents repair bills exceeding $10,000 in older NH homes with 5+ years of undetected activity.
+Documented cases involve significant repair scope in older NH homes with 5+ years of undetected activity.
 Get repair quotes from a licensed contractor separately, and schedule repairs only after the pest treatment confirms colony elimination (30 days post-treatment).

 Read moreIf the colony is not fully eliminated, industry estimates suggest 10–20% re-infestation within 12 months after a single treatment without follow-up 3.
-Five-year total assuming one reactive treatment per year: $1,250–$2,500.
-Quarterly plan: $480–$840/year × 5 years = $2,400–$4,200 total.
-Quarterly is higher nominal spend but dramatically lower variance — it prevents the Year-5 $4,000–$11,500+ escalation and catches early satellites before they compound 1.
-The quarterly plan is the dominant value play for any NH home with: pre-1985 construction, prior moisture events, prior carpenter ant sighting, Hillsborough or Rockingham county location, or proximity within 100m of forest edge.
+A quarterly plan is a higher nominal spend but dramatically lower variance — it prevents the Year-5 structural escalation and catches early satellites before they compound 1.
+The quarterly plan is the dominant value play for any NH home with pre-1985 construction, prior moisture events, prior carpenter ant sighting, Hillsborough or Rockingham county location, or proximity within 100m of forest edge.

 County Micro-Variation in NH Carpenter Ant Pricing

-Manchester, Bedford, Nashua, Concord, Portsmouth, Dover, and Keene are within a single labor market with less than 5% city-to-city price variation 2.
+Manchester, Bedford, Nashua, Concord, Portsmouth, Dover, and Keene are within a single labor market with little city-to-city price variation 2.

 Colony Age and Treatment Complexity

-Year 1 (10–20 workers): single targeted treatment usually sufficient, often caught during routine inspection 4.
+Year 1 (10–20 workers): a single targeted treatment usually suffices, often caught during routine inspection 4.

 Conditions That Warrant Immediate Pro Escalation